mipsmonsta/nutshellworld/source/_posts/2013-09-03-using-the-viewpager-essence.markdown

 		result.add(frag2);
 	}

 The final bit is to integrate with actionBar tabs.
-But I should leave it as the next post to talk about tabs.
+But I should leave it as part of the next post to talk about tabs.